-Several agencies (e.g., DOD, HHS, DOE, NSF) have started Commercialization Assistance Programs (CAPs) over the past several years [for Army, Navy, and Air Force the term is Commercialization Readiness Program (CRP)].
-Depending on the agency, CAPs are available to both Phase I and Phase II awardees and provide services by independent consultants in defined subject areas.
+Several agencies (e.g., DOD, HHS, DOE, NSF, USDA) have started Commercialization Assistance Programs (CAPs) over the past several years [for Army, Navy, and Air Force the term is Commercialization Readiness Program (CRP)].
+Depending on the agency, CAPs may be available to both Phase I and Phase II awardees and provide services by independent consultants contracted by the agency in defined subject areas.
 Typically, slots are limited, so be certain to consult your SBIR/STTR program manager about the agency’s application procedures and deadlines to insure your participation.

 How long will I have to wait after I submit my proposal to find out if I will receive funding?